curryrasul/curryrasul.github.io/content/blog/gossip.md

 outdate_alert_days = 120
 +++

+# Gossip - Telegram bot for anon messaging using ZK

 ## What's that?

 Small group chats lack option to post something anonymously something.
 There are few tries to build such bots - but they are not doing it with zk.
 In their case - their server knows everything.